-Public sector organisations face enough challenges without having to juggle multiple print suppliers, legacy processes, and complicated procurement routes.
+Read MorePublic sector organisations face enough challenges without having to juggle multiple print suppliers, legacy processes, and complicated procurement routes.
 That’s why Dukefield Procurement has launched a new national framework specifically designed to streamline print and associated services, and it’s ready to use now.

+Read MoreWe’re excited to share that the brand-new Communications Solutions Framework is ready to use.
 Built specifically for public sector buyers, this framework offers smarter procurement, reliable suppliers, and future-ready communications technology.

 Read MoreWe’re proud to announce the launch of a new national Legal Services Framework, created in partnership with the University of Essex and managed by Dukefield Procurement.
 This framework is your one-stop shop for legal support across the education and public service sector.